The Friends of Lake Griffin State Park

 Fishing Clinic - Teaching children about fishing equipment and how to fish

-This year Flo Hurlburt, Jeanne Haynes, Stephanie Hayano and Theodore “T” Neumann are a few of the Lake Griffin State Park guides that completed certification as Florida State Parks Certified Paddle Tour Guides, and are now leading kayak eco-tours at Lake Griffin State Park as volunteers with the non-profit Friends of Lake Griffin State Park.
+Flo Hurlburt, Jeanne Haynes, Stephanie Hayano and Theodore “T” Neumann are a few of the Lake Griffin State Park guides that completed certification as Florida State Parks Certified Paddle Tour Guides.
 Certification includes testing of kayaking skills, safety and assisted water rescue techniques, First Aid and CPR/AED training, and completion of the U.S. Coast Guard safe boaters online course.